irenehng/cosmetic-ingredient/README.md

 # cosmetic-ingredient

-A multi-page Streamlit web app with 2 main pages:
+Link to the app on Streamlit Cloud: [](https://cosmetic-ingredient.streamlit.app/) A multi-page Streamlit web app with 2 main pages:

 **1. Ingredients reader & function analyzer:**
 - read cosmetic ingredients from the photo of a product label
 - match these ingredients against the dataset that I created by scraping the largest database to date of cosmetic ingredients (more info below)